pyeventsourcing/eventsourcing/docs/topics/application.rst

 :mod:`eventsourcing.application` --- Applications
 =================================================

 This module helps with developing event-sourced applications.

-It includes a base class for event-sourced **application** objects.
+An event-sourced **application** object has command and query methods used by clients to interact with its domain model.

-There is also a **repository** for class that is used to obtain already existing aggregates, and a **notification log** class that is used to propagate the state of the application as a sequence of domain event notifications.
+An application object has an event-sourced **repository** used to obtain already existing event-sourced aggregates.
+It also has a **notification log** that is used to propagate the state of the application as a sequence of domain event notifications.

 Domain-driven design